Don't Tell Me (Avril Lavigne song)

 "Don't Tell Me" is a song by Canadian singer-songwriter Avril Lavigne from her second studio album, Under My Skin (2004).
 "Don't Tell Me" was written by Lavigne and Evan Taubenfeld, while it was produced by Butch Walker.
 The song has been noted as having a "grungy sound".
 "Don't Tell Me" was released on March 15, 2004, by Arista Records as the lead single from Under My Skin and peaked at number 22 on the US Billboard Hot 100 that same year.
 In an AOL Radio listener's poll, "Don't Tell Me" was voted Lavigne's ninth-best song.

 Background and composition

-"Don't Tell Me" has been noted as having a "grungy sound", which builds from a folk-rock verse to a hard rock chorus like a Morissette song When asked what "Don't Tell Me" was about, Lavigne said:
+"Don't Tell Me" has been noted as having a "post-grunge and alternative rock sound" with grunge influences, which builds from a folk-rock verse to a hard rock chorus like a Morissette song When asked what "Don't Tell Me" was about, Lavigne said:

 She also said in a 2007 interview:

+Some critics speculate that this song might be referring to Fred Durst, the lead singer of Limp Bizkit, whom she criticized in a 2004 interview with "Rolling Stone".
+"He took a private jet out to one of my shows, expecting me to bang him," Lavigne stated.